filisko/absence-hours-reporting-bash/README.md

 ### Run all tests:

-This script is used for GitHub actions.
+This script is used for the GitHub action.
 It runs all tests.

 ```sh
 ./tests.sh